mruoss/kubereq/README.md

 ## Usage

-This library can used with plan `Req` but the function in this module provide an easier API to people used to `kubectl` and friends.
+This library can be used with plain `Req` but the functions in this module provide an easier API to people used to `kubectl` and friends.

 ### Plain Req